brad-maker/16x16-LED-Matrix/README.md

 I'd seen a friends Pin2DMD display and was inspired to create my own from scratch but dedicated to Classic Arcade Games instead.
 Thus this project was born.
 I initially found a project at https://www.brainy-bits.com/post/making-an-arduino-animated-frame-with-256-rgb-leds and proceeded down this path.
 Unfortunately the quality and reliability of the strips and joins were not good and I was constantly dealing with poor connections.
 I could have soldered the joins but thats a LOT of work and my soldering skills are awful!

 The result was a working version that was more than a little touchy.
 I'd also used a Mega 2560 DEV Board and my original sprite animation filled the limited memory VERY quickly not giving me a lot of room to move so to speak.
-Enter some ESP32 Dev Baords with 4 times the capacity along with integrate WiFi and Buetooth.
-Coupling these with a now readily available pre-built 16 x 16 LED Matrix panels, I revisited this project with a more power and more flexibility.
+Enter some ESP32 Dev Boards with 4 times the capacity along with integrated WiFi and Bluetooth.
+Coupling these with a now readily available pre-built 16 x 16 LED Matrix panels, I revisited this project with more power and flexibility.

 I'm no programmer only ever doing small things with plenty of reading help.
 This code is roughly now made up of: